retaildevcrews/ngsa/IaC/BareMetal/fluentbit/README.md

-# Debugging Fluent Bit
+# Fluent Bit Setup

-Debugging Fluent Bit on a local dev cluster by sending everything to stdout and then to Azure Log Analytics
+Setup Fluent Bit on a dev cluster by sending everything to stdout and then to Azure Log Analytics

 ```bash